Dungyichao/STM32F4-LCD_ST7735s/README.md

 <br />

 # 3. Configure Pins and Code
 In the following, we will first use CubeMX ([link](https://www.st.com/en/development-tools/stm32cubemx.html)) to configure SPI and ADC (optional) on the STM32-Nucleo board and then generate code for keil µVision IDE v5 ([link](http://www2.keil.com/mdk5/uvision/)).
-Secondly, copy paste the code from the program we provided (with some explanation of the code).
+Secondly, copy paste the code from the program we provided.
 Finally, we will test the code on the hardware. <br />

 ### 3.1 &nbsp; Configure Pins on CubeMX
 Click <b>File</b> --> <b>New Project</b> --> In the search, key in your board model (STM32f411RE in our case) --> Click on the NUCLEO-F411RE --> Double click the item --> Click <b>Yes</b> to initialize all peripherals with their default Mode. --> Clear all Pinout. <br />